Skip to content

 Where Codex fits

-Multi-file refactors with test coverage, deterministic migrations, internal tool builds, and tightly-scoped feature work where the diff and the tests are the deliverable.
-Less useful for ad-hoc free exploration; better when the work has a shape.
+Multi-file refactors, migrations, internal tools and tight feature work where the diff and tests are the deliverable.

 Bounded scope by default